awilsoncs/FL-Studio-Notes/Sound-Design-101.md

 3. **Volume Envelope**: Set the volume envelope with a fast attack, moderate decay, slight sustain, and short release.

 4. **Effects**: In the Mixer, add some reverb to give the hi-hat a sense of space.
 You can use a longer reverb decay time than you did for the closed hi-hat to make the sound more sustained.
+Boost high mids slightly in EQ to similate the characteristic resonance of a real high-hat.

 ### Bass Sounds